Child & Adolescent Heel Pain (Sever’s Disease)

 Do not underestimate heel pain in kids!
 This is a condition that requires attention from a professional.
 It is not a good idea for your child to play through sustained pain.

-Most heel pain in children is related to a condition known as Sever’s disease.
-Although the majority of these cases will heal on their own, sustained and prolonged pain is an indication that medical attention is needed.
-We need to make sure there is not a more serious condition occurring, and prevent more severe injury to the growth center of the heel bone.
+Although the majority of Sever’s disease cases will heal on their own, sustained and prolonged pain is an indication that medical attention is needed.
+We need to ensure no more serious condition occurs and prevent more severe injury to the growth center of the heel bone.

 Why Do My Child’s Heels Hurt?

-Although kids can develop more “adult” forms of heel pain such as plantar fasciitis and Achilles tendinitis, they are most likely to be suffering from a condition known as Sever’s disease.
+Although kids can develop more “adult” forms of heel pain such as plantar fasciitis and Achilles tendinitis, they are most likely to be suffering from Sever’s disease.

 Signs that your child might be suffering from Sever’s disease include:

-- Pain in the back of bottom of the heels
+• Pain in the back of the bottom of the heels.

-- Is under 14 years old.
-Children who are going through growth spurts are especially likely to develop Sever’s disease.
+Sever’s disease affects both genders and is found in girls and boys.
+However, boys are more susceptible to developing Sever’s disease.
 For girls, the condition is most likely to occur between 8 to 10 years of age, while boys are most at risk between 10 to 12 years of age.

-- Wears improper shoe gear.
-If your child’s shoes don’t fit properly, lack sufficient arch support or heel cushioning, or just aren’t appropriate for the activities he or she is engaged in, the heels can be subjected to extra forces.
+Another thing to check is if your child is wearing improper shoe gear.
+If your child’s shoes do not fit properly, lack sufficient arch support or heel cushioning, or just are not appropriate for the activities he or she is engaged in, the heels can be subjected to extra forces.

 How Long Will My Child Suffer From Heel Pain?

 The effects of Sever’s disease will depend on the extent of the condition.
-In many cases, children will recover in a few weeks—however, it is vital that your child rests their feet in order to recover fully.
+In many cases, children will recover in a few weeks—however, your child must rest their feet to recover fully.
 Minor cases will resolve with only slight restrictions of activity.
 However, if this is not the case for your child, it is vital to seek professional help.

 If your child is not recovering quickly with these recommendations, we strongly advise that you call us to schedule an appointment for you and your child.
 At Sierra Foot & Ankle, we can help determine the cause of your child’s heel injury and devise a treatment to get them back on their feet as quickly as possible.